Holic75/KingmakerRebalance/README.md

 - Dragonkind I dragons bite and claw weapon are placed in main/off hand slots (so it can benefit from haste and feral combat training),
 - Web school is changed to conjuration
 - radius of teamwork feats that require "adjacent" allies changed to 5 feet (instead of 5 meters) (optional)
-- Invulnerable rager extreme endurance bonus no longer scales exponentially
+- Invulnerable rager extreme endurance bonus no longer scales exponentially,
+- Characters receive slam proficiency, that allows them to pick corresponding weapon focus and similar feats

 Mod also changes stats of some npcs (optional)
 - Valerie class was changed to Vindictive Bastard and stats to 18/10/16/8/10/15